 - Serving as an advocate for the student.

-- Counseling the student during his/her selection of a career within the pharmacy profession.
+- Counseling the student during their selection of a career within the pharmacy profession.

-- Grading of select assignments in select courses may be required of the mentor.
+- Providing feedback on select assignments in certain courses or co-curricular experiences may be required of the mentor.